orleansb/OIBSIP/README.md

 # OIBSIP
-Work completed during my internship with Oasis Infobyte
+For my internship with Oasis Infobyte, I took on three projects that tested various aspects of my data science skills.